nhs-england-tools/repository-template/IMPROVEMENTS_PLAN.md

 real native pins (top section) and Docker-image pins (the `# docker/...` comment block, parsed by `docker.lib.sh`).
-The problem this PR fixes is an **under-pinned native path**: only a handful of tools are pinned for native execution (`gitleaks`, `pre-commit`, `editorconfig-checker`, and — once PR 10 lands — `nodejs`).
+The problem this PR fixes is an **under-pinned native path**: only a handful of tools are pinned for native execution (`gitleaks`, `pre-commit`, `editorconfig-checker`, and `nodejs`).
 Everything else the scripts shell out to natively — `shellcheck`, `hadolint`, `lychee`, `markdownlint`, and the `jq` the README lists as a prerequisite — runs at **whatever version the developer's machine happens to have**, while the pinned versions only take effect in Docker mode.
 Native and Docker runs are therefore not guaranteed to agree.
+There is also a separate runtime inventory gap: the CI/CD workflows already read `python_version` from `.tool-versions`, but the file has no `python` entry today.

 **Analysis 1 — how the native path is wired today**: